 Disabled Students Officer:

-As a student officer, I sit on the Students’ Union Steering Committee and work alongside the SU President to ensure the interests, ideas and feedback of Disabled Students is heard and acted on.
+As a student officer, I sit on the Students’ Union Steering Committee and work alongside the SU President to ensure the interests, ideas and feedback of Women+ Students are heard and acted on.
 Here are some of the things you can contact me about:

-Representation of student with disabilities at SU, University and National level.
+· Representation of Disabled students at SU, University and National level.